 Recently, Regehr designed eMusic Bach, an iOS App that enables the user to learn and play from J.S Bach’s first suite for solo cello using a visually enhanced and interactive score.
 By selecting menu items, coloured noteheads and multiple staves highlight various elements of musical analysis including harmonic progressions, compositional structure and a composed accompanying bass line.

 Regehr completed his undergraduate training at the Royal Conservatory of Music in Toronto, where he studied with Thomas Wiebe, Shauna Rolston and Kim Scholes.
 He earned both his Masters and Doctoral degrees at the State University of New York at Stony Brook, studying with Timothy Eddy.
 He was the recipient of the Ina Gordon Fellowship for two seasons at the Tanglewood Music Centre, and also performed at the Taos School of Music, Banff Centre for the Arts, Colorado College Conservatory, and the Oberlin Conservatory Summer Festival in Casalmaggiore, Italy.

 While living in New York, Regehr taught cello in East Harlem with the renowned music school Opus 118, featured in the major motion picture Music of the Heart, starring Meryl Streep.
 He also appeared in Atom Egoyan’s film Sarabande, the fourth of six films from the Inspired by Bach series featuring Yo-Yo Ma.

-His partner, Amy Henderson, is Artistic Director of Projēkt Chamber Voices and Executive Director of Business and Arts NL, and they have two young sons.
+His partner, Amy Henderson, is Artistic Director of Projēkt Chamber Voices and Executive Director of Business and Arts NL, and they have two sons.